 Making your journal decorative and special.

 I don’t have a single artistic bone in my body.
 My brain just doesn’t function that way I guess.
-But I did want to make my bullet journaling as pretty to the eye as all the other books I have seen on Pinterest.
+But I wanted my bullet journaling to be visually appealing.
+I wanted it to look like all the other books I have seen on Pinterest.
 There are 36 pcs Bullet Journal Stencils purchase online or even at your local craft shop.
 The scrapbook section can give you lots of helpful tools with your bullet journaling.

 My decision was to opt-out of purchasing any more items for this notebook.
 Instead, I found images on my tablet from the handy dandy internet that I wanted to use.
-As a tablet is lit up, it made the perfect light table and flat surface to trace any images on to the pages.
+A tablet provides the perfect light as it is lit up.
+It also serves as a flat surface to trace any images onto the pages.
 Later I colored or shaded in areas that I wanted of each picture.
 Boom!
 Cheap, fun, and easy way to decorate.
 Yes, it is kind of cheating, but I don’t mind that.

 Bullet journals to work on in the future.

-Because of our mountain cabin build that has been started in 2018 and continues, our homesteading work has come to an abrupt halt.
+Our mountain cabin build started in 2018 and continues.
+Because of this, our homesteading work has come to an abrupt halt.
 We are slowing getting rid of our chickens, haven’t gardened or planted any new crops.
 I would love to start a sole homesteading journal or incorporating more homesteading things in my future journals.
 Keeping better track of outdoor chores, egg counts, garden planting, and harvesting would all be wonderful and helpful.

 Terminology